PowerlessCube/expensify-app/.vscode/Challenge.md

-# Expense Removal Challenge
+# Create a Login Page Component
-1. Create startEditExpense (same call signature as editExpense)
+1. Create LoginPage component with "Login" button
-2. Test startEditExpense with "should edit expenses from firebase"
+2. Add snapshot test for LoginPage
-3. Use startEditExpense in EditExpensePage instead of editExpense
+3. Show Login component at root of app -> /
-4. Adjust EditExpensePage tests
+4. Show ExpenseDashboardPage at -> /dashboard